memgraph/docs/docs/reference-guide/transactions.md

 The `TERMINATE TRANSACTIONS` query signalizes to the thread executing the transaction that it should stop the execution.
 No violent interruption will happen, and the whole system will stay in a consistent state.
 To terminate the transaction you haven't started, you need to have the necessary [privilege](#privileges-needed-to-manage-all-transactions).

+#### Terminating custom procedures

+If you want to be able to [terminate custom procedures](/reference-guide/query-modules/implement-custom-query-modules), crucial parts of the code, such as `while` and `until` loops, or similar points where the procedure might become costly, need to be preceded with CheckMustAbort() function.

 #### New session with Docker

 If you are using **Memgraph Lab**, you can vertically split screens and open another